-It has always been the policy of the University to permit students and faculty to observe those holidays set aside by their chosen religious faith.
+This policy states institutional and individual expectations for faculty, academic staff, and students to enable students and faculty to observe those religious days set aside by their chosen religious faith.